zain-elabedeen/June/README.md

 Local settings live in `helm/june-api/values-local.yaml`.
 Production defaults keep local PostgreSQL and migrations disabled, so your GCP database setup can continue to use external values/secrets.

-## Arch Agent Simulator
+## Simulator

-June API includes a deterministic simulator for generating Kubernetes metrics and pod logs that Arch Agent can ingest.
+June includes a deterministic simulator for generating Kubernetes metrics and pod logs.

 The simulator is controlled by environment variables rendered from Helm values: